POLICY LL1: Centre of Town Renewal

 - Support measures which promote a vibrant and lively evening economy.

 The wider Town Centre Spatial Framework extends across the central part of Leighton-Linslade.
 This includes Leighton Buzzard town centre and the centre of neighbouring Linslade.
 The two are separated by the Grand Union Canal, River Ouzel and the area between these water bodies.
 Linslade lies west of the Canal, Leighton Buzzard east of the river.
-The policy provides a higher-level spatial approach to the wider town centre which is then considered in more details in policies LL2, LL3, LL4 and LL5.
-The Neighbourhood Plan takes a brownfield first approach to development and within these areas there is capacity to bring forward 400 new homes as part of the land use mix, including residential development at Land South of the High Street, potential enabling development around Leighton Buzzard Station and a mixture of residential opportunities including a care home, at Bridge Meadow.
+The policy provides a higher-level spatial approach to the wider town centre which is then considered in more detail in policies LL2, LL3, LL4 and LL5.
+The Neighbourhood Plan takes a brownfield first approach to development and within these areas identifies locations where new homes may form part of the land use mix, including at Land South of the High Street and a mixture of residential opportunities, including a care home, at Bridge Meadow.
 These spaces are also key to providing key local services.
-With government commitment to introducing new Neighbourhood Health Centres, these central locations are ideal for siting new a health centre as a priority.

 To see the full Leighton-Linslade Neighbourhood Plan Policy Map, or to find instructions about how to use our interactive maps, please visit our Policy Map page.